Hit by cuts, bankers run from London's square mile

 "Within a full-service investment bank there is a temptation to use M&A advice as a marketing tool for bringing in debt or equity mandates that pay higher fees," said Kevin Pakenham, a founder of Pakenham Partners, a boutique focused on advising asset managers.

-Pakenham, who co-founded the firm with colleague Krzysztof Owerkowicz, said bureaucracy in larger organisations could also be "distracting and frustrating, eating up a considerable amount of emotional energy".
+Pakenham, who co-founded the firm with colleague Krzysztof Owerkowicz, said bureaucracy in larger organizations could also be "distracting and frustrating, eating up a considerable amount of emotional energy".

 He set up the firm last year after leaving advisory business Putnam Lovell, bought out by U.S. firm Jefferies in 2007.